PascalBod/IMTAtlantique-2024/esp_who_instructions.md

 # Run the example

+The application running on the ESP32 creates a Wi-Fi access point.

-Connect a smartphone or a PC to the Wi-FI access point created by the application, and named *Human Face Detection*.
+Connect a smartphone or a PC to the Wi-FI access point (named *Human Face Detection*).
 Then, from the connected device, visit the following URL with a web browser: `http://192.168.4.1`.

 Click the *Start Stream* button, at the bottom of the web page.